 The early history of Richard Watts is uncertain, but it is generally believed that he was born at West Peckham in 1529.
 The date has been brought into question recently.
 There are two reasons for this.
-Firstly, a recently discovered will, referring to Richard Watts living on Boley Hill, was made at a date when Watts would have still been a child.
-Secondly, if 1529 is accepted he would have been very young to have been appointed Deputy Victualler to the Navy in 1552 and granted a Coat of Arms in 1553.
+Firstly a recently discovered will, referring to Richard Watts living on Boley Hill was made at a date when Watts would have still been a child.
+Secondly if 1529 is accepted he would have been very young to have been appointed Deputy Victualler to the Navy in 1552 and granted a Coat of Arms in 1553.
 An earlier birth date would also make his very aged appearance in the bust more credible.

-From his will began the Charity known today as ‘Richard Watts and the City of Rochester Almshouse Charities’.
+From his will began the charity known today as ‘Richard Watts and the City of Rochester Almshouse Charities’.
 The will made provision for the upkeep of an almshouse, now known as the Poor Travellers House, to house the poor and needy of Rochester and provide overnight accommodation for six poor travellers.

 Since Richard Watts’ death there has been a considerable expansion in the charity.
-From 1615, until the new Poor Laws of the 19th Century, sixteen children, ten of whom were boys and six girls, were taken into the care of the house where they were provided with work and an education ‘according to their capacities’.
+From 1615, until the new Poor Laws of the 19th Century, sixteen children, ten boys and six girls, were taken into the care of the house where they were provided with work and an education ‘according to their capacities’.
 Many were apprenticed to masters within the city.
 Watts’ apprenticeship scheme continued until the middle of the 20th Century.

 The charity’s early interest in education has been maintained under the Richard Watts and Sir John Hayward Educational Trust.
 This provides grants to Sir Joseph Williamson’s Mathematical School and the Rochester Grammar School in addition to other educational projects which are brought to the attention of the trustees.